 A lot is said about rowers, but it’s important not to forget about the ninth person in the boat.
 A coxswain has a key role to play, and a good cox will make all the difference in a boat, helping a crew reach its full potential.

-A cox (or coxswain) has four main roles: safety, navigation, coaching and motivating the crew.
+A cox (or coxswain) is crucial in navigation of the boat, along with coaching and motivating the crew.
 Since the rowers face backwards in the boat, they cannot see what is in front of them and therefore most boats rely on a cox to look ahead and to ensure that the water is clear.
 This enables the rowers to focus on their technique and to move in time with the other members of the crew.
 Coxes also have a steering mechanism called the rudder, with which they are able to navigate the boat.
 This is fairly simple to use, but again allows the rowers to maintain their focus without worrying about turning corners and staying in a straight line.
 From a coaching perspective, the cox is often in the best place to view the rowers’ techniques.
-Using their microphone, which is connected to speakers inside the boat, they are able to communicate with the rowers and explain how they can improve.
-Coxes can even help to relay messages from a coach on the bank as they are able to convert their messages into succinct statements that the crew will understand without having to overthink it.
+Using their microphone, which is connected to speakers inside the boat, they are able to communicate with the rowers and explain how they can improve, often relaying messages from a coach on the bank.
 Finally – but most importantly – the cox’s role is to motivate the crew.
 Obviously this is particularly important during a race, when the rowers will be giving their utmost to move the boat as quickly as possible.
 But even during training sessions, it is important to keep the rowers motivated, so they stay focused and you ensure they are trying their hardest, getting the most out of the boat, every single session.